grandnew/software-vulnerabilities/pdfalto/README.md

 # SEGV in function TextPage::restoreState

-I used **Clang 6.0 and AddressSanitizer**  to build **[pdfalto](https://github.com/kermitt2/pdfalto)**, this [file](https://github.com/grandnew/software-vulnerabilities/blob/master/pdfalto/SEGV_restoreState) can cause SEGV in function TextPage::restoreState when executing this command:
+I used **Clang 6.0 and AddressSanitizer**  to build **[pdfalto](https://github.com/kermitt2/pdfalto)**, this [file](https://github.com/grandnew/software-vulnerabilities/blob/master/pdfalto/SEGV_restoreState) can cause SEGV in function TextPage::restoreState in XmlAltoOutputDev.cc when executing this command:

 ```shell
 ./pdfalto SEGV_restoreState 1.xml